About CASA First

-When the state steps in to protect a child’s safety because the people responsible for protecting them have failed, a judge appoints a trained CASA volunteer to make independent and informed recommendations and help the judge decide what is best for the child.
+When the state steps in to protect a child’s safety, a judge appoints a trained CASA volunteer to make independent and informed recommendations and help the judge decide what is best for the child.

 Make a Difference in a Child’s Life